Rafnuss/GeoLocator-DP/README.md

 ## 2. Core Resources

-The core GeoLocator DP resources contain of the raw geolocator data.
+The core GeoLocator DP resources consist of the raw geolocator data.
 These `resources` can be generated without any analysis of the geolocator data.

 | File                                                                                 | Description                                                                                            |
 | ------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------ |